2025 - Fall

 LOWER-DIVISION COURSES

-RTF 301D MEDIA STORYTELLING/ANALYSIS • SUZANNE SCOTT
+RTF 301D MEDIA STORYTELLING/ANALYSIS • TBA

 This course is designed to help you understand and analyze the basic principles of story structure and storytelling technique through elements of style in contemporary film, television, and video games.
 Our primary goal is to understand precisely what these storytelling “rules” are, to understand how to use (and break) them when creating our own work, and how to produce textual analysis that critically engages how elements of narrative structure and style produce meaning.